abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

   - Instead, Initialize **two pointers**, one at the beginning and one at the end of the array constituting the length of the lines.
   - At every step, find out the area formed between them
-    - width = `right index - left index`
+    - width = `right_index - left_index`
     - height = `min(height[left], height[right])`
   - update the result and move the pointer pointing to the shorter line towards the other end by one step.
     ![water container](./img/water-container-2.png)
-    - we choose which pointer to move by comparing the heights of the two lines and moving the pointer pointing to the shorter line towards the other end by one step
+    - we choose which pointer to move by comparing the heights of the two lines and moving the pointer pointing to the shorter line towards the other end by one step, so that we may get a relatively higher line next time and possibly will be able to hold more water.

-      - so that we may get a relatively longer line next time and possibly will be able to hold more water.
+- Time complexity: `O(n)`
-  - Time complexity: `O(n)` ✅
+- Space complexity: `O(1)`

 ```py
 def max_area(height):